Data-Efficient Safe Policy Improvement Using Parametric Structure: Parametric SPIBB

 We modify SPIBB into pSPIBB by taking shared parameters into account.
 We first replace \Cref{eq:mle_est} with \Cref{eq:mle_param_sharing}.
 Then we redefine the uncertainty set by taking into account not only how many times a state-action pair $\tuple{s,a}$ occurs in the dataset but also how many identically-labeled pairs $\tuple{q,b} \in [s,a]_L$ do:

-As a result, this new uncertainty set is a subset of the original uncertainty set that does not use parameter sharing (\Cref{eq:uncertainty_set}); hence, pSPIBB is guaranteed to perform equally well or better compared to standard SPIBB.
+As a result, this new uncertainty set is a subset of the original uncertainty set that does not use parameter sharing (\Cref{eq:uncertainty_set}).
+Note that this modification does not change the underlying correctness proof of SPIBB as we are simply merging two identical Bernoulli experiments into one.
+Hence, pSPIBB is guaranteed to perform equally well or better compared to standard SPIBB while achieving the same improvement guarantee.